shivaylamba/developer.adobe.com/README.md

 We understand this will be confusing.
 If in doubt, [file issues in jira](https://jira.corp.adobe.com/projects/DEVEP/issues/DEVEP-925) and we'll move them to the correct home during triage.

+## Research Phase I

+We sythesize and communicate the results of our first research phase.

 ## Helix Live[s!]

 Helix is the next-generation Adobe CMS.
 In this milestone, we deploy part of https://adobe.io using Helix.
 To start, we'll be rendering the adobe.io homepage!